owlcyon/THE-HUMAN-CONDITION/README.md

 ### `/Meta`
 Reflections on the methodology itself—how this work is done, why it's structured this way, what it's building toward.

+### `/Systems`
+The archetypes document individual patterns.
+Maps show how those patterns interconnect.
+But systems are the structures those patterns exist within—the larger frameworks that shape, constrain, enable, and direct human experience at every scale.
+This is foundational architecture.

 ---

 ## How to Navigate